Australia's first coronavirus fatality as man dies in Perth

 The dead man's wife is now in isolation at a Perth hospital.

-A man who recently returned from Iran has tested positive for coronavirus, making him the fifth confirmed case of COVID-19 in NSW.
+A man who recently returned from Iran has tested positive for coronavirus, making him the fifth confirmed case of Covid-19 in NSW.

 As coronavirus deaths in Iran spiral upwards, the man becomes Australia's second infected person returning from there to test positive for the virus.